 Your complaints checklist

-- Are your responses to complaints timely, professional, measured and sympathetic in tone?
+- Are your responses to complaints timely, professional, measured and sympathetic?

-- Have you offered the patient an initial discussion to plan the investigation?
+- Have you offered the patient an initial discussion to plan the way forward?

 - Have you confirmed the agreed arrangement?

 - Have you provided a full, detailed response to the patient?